jlpteaching/ECS201C-Spring2019/HW2/HW2.md

 For simplicity, you may assume that the number of producer or consumer threads are always in powers of two , and that the total number of operations is always divisible exactly by the number of producers/consumers (**you will get errors if they are not**).

+### Questions

-  - Describe your implementations for each of the above queues.
+2. Describe your implementations for each of the above queues.
-  - Describe at least 2 notable examples of tricky scenarios you encountered while writing the lock-free implementations.
+3. Describe at least 2 notable examples of tricky scenarios you encountered while writing the lock-free implementations.
-  - Provide a couple of sentences in the final writeup describing how you convinced yourself your algorithm was implemented correctly.
+4. Provide a couple of sentences in the final writeup describing how you convinced yourself your algorithm was implemented correctly.
 Describe how the queue constraints simplify your program.

 ### Hints